wags-1314/cheem-scheme/README.md

 # Cheem Scheme
 A interpreter for a dialect of the functional programming language Scheme written from scratch in C++.
-Currently implements integers, cons lists, booleans, characters, strings, scoped environments and lambdas, all put together in a simple REPL.
+Currently implements integers, arithmetic operations, cons lists, booleans, conditional branching, characters, strings, scoped environments, lambdas, and recursion all put together in a simple REPL.
+The interpreter also does tail call oprimization, and can identify and report syntax and runtime errors.

 ## Build Instructions
 Run `make` to build cheem-scheme and `make run` to run it.
 You should see this repl pop up.